AlbertoIzq/Concert_Blazor_API/README.md

     - RestoreAsync: In response distinguish between Not existing entity and Entity already restored scenarios
 	- Add RemoveRange method
   - Implement refresh token as well
+  - Implement GetAll method only for Admin to retrieve also soft deleted items

 _BUGS_